ranjan0-max/django/README.md

 #run these commands in cmd

-pip install Django
+1.pip install Django,
-pip install "pymongo[srv]"
+2.pip install "pymongo[srv]"

 #go to that dir in which manage.py file exist